 What are the potential problems with using embryonic stem cells in humans?

-Embryonic stem cells could also grow irregularly — something that's been reported in animal experiments — or travel to a part of the body where they're not intended to go.
-They also might trigger an immune response in which the recipient's body attacks the stem cells as foreign invaders, or simply fail to function normally, with unknown consequences.
-Researchers are working on ways to avoid these possible complications.
+Embryonic stem cells also might trigger an immune response in which the recipient's body attacks the stem cells as foreign invaders, or simply fail to function normally, with unknown consequences.
+Researchers continue to study how to avoid these possible complications.

-Some researchers believe that stem cells derived from therapeutic cloning may offer benefits over those from fertilized eggs because they're less likely to be rejected once transplanted back into the donor, and they may allow researchers to see exactly how a disease develops.
+Some researchers believe that stem cells derived from therapeutic cloning may offer benefits over those from fertilized eggs because cloned cells are less likely to be rejected once transplanted back into the donor and may allow researchers to see exactly how a disease develops.

 Has therapeutic cloning in people been successful?

 No. Researchers haven't been able to successfully perform therapeutic cloning with humans despite success in a number of other species.

 However, in recent studies, researchers have created human pluripotent stem cells by modifying the therapeutic cloning process.
 Researchers continue to study the potential of therapeutic cloning in people.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.